Example: Create a GitHub Issue or Linear Ticket from Email

 - Open

-linear.app→ Settings → API → Personal API keys. - Click Create new key, label it (e.g. "Conduit email-to-issue"), and
+linear.app→ Settings → API → Personal API keys. - Click Create new key, label it, for example "Conduit email-to-issue",

-lin_api_...value. - Note the team ID of the team you want issues created in.
-The simplest
+lin_api_...value. - Write down the team ID of the team for the new issues.
+The easiest method

-way is to run the following query against Linear's GraphQL API:
+is this query against the Linear GraphQL API:

 Step 2: Create the Conduit webhook